per1234/esparto/api_timer.md

 ***
 # The configuration system

 Esparto stores a collection of name / value pairs in SPIFFS which persist between reboots.
-The user may also add their own persistent dta itmes to the collection and retrieve them at any time.
+The user may also add their own persistent data items to the collection and retrieve them at any time.
 All items are stored as a map, indexed by the name of the item.
 All items are stored as std::string but Esparto provides numerous functions to treat items as char*, Arduino String or int as required by the ap.

 Only the briefest of examples are provided as the function names are mostly self-explanatory.
 We assume there exists an item named "markOfBeast" wiht a value of 666.
+## User items
 ```cpp
 int decConfigInt(const char* c) // Esparto.decConfigInt("markOfBeast"); decrement the named item and return new value: now = 665
 int	getConfigInt(const char* c)	// Esparto.getConfigInt("markOfBeast"); return 665